Akshay5623/Final-Project/README.md

 When I produce code on my local machine and push that code to GitHub, the code will be automatically pulled to Jenkins via a webhook and Jenkins will automatically run the pipeline as set out in the Jenkinsfile.

 My pipeline consists of 5 stages: Setup, Build, Test, Push and Deploy.
-Below is a diagram to show how a CI/CD pipeline works
+Below is a diagram to show an expample of how a CI/CD pipeline works

 ![CI CD Pipeline](./docs/CI-CD-Pipeline.png)